 The art of carving needs a thorough knowledge of the anatomy of the animals and a high level of carving skills which can be acquired by regular practice.

-Butchery section of garde manger is the best training area for a person to understand the bone structure of animals and birds and to develop carving skills.
+The Butchery section of Garde manger is the best training area for a person to understand the bone structure of animals and birds and to develop carving skills.
 The carver should also have plating skills and should be able to explain the work he/she is doing.

 Communication skill is essential as the staff is expected to explain to the guests while performing on the trolley.
-The person who carries out the carving job is called as Trancheur or Carver.
+The person who carries out the carving job is called a Trancheur or Carver.

 The staff performing carving in the presence of the guests should: